Could Ultracapacitors Replace Batteries in Future Electric Vehicles?

 When a voltage differential is applied to the positive and negative plates of the capacitor, it begins to charge.
 According to Battery University, "This is similar to the buildup of electrical charge when walking on a carpet.
 Touching an object releases the energy through the finger."

-Some of the very first examples of this technology were developed in the late-1950s at General Electric, but there were no viable commercial applications at the time.
-It would take until the 1990s for advances in material science and manufacturing to improve the performance of ultracapacitors and lower their cost enough to make them commercially viable.
+Some of the first examples of this technology were developed in the late-1950s at General Electric, but there were no viable commercial applications then.
+It would take until the 1990s for advances in material science and manufacturing to improve the performance of ultracapacitors and lower their cost to make them commercially viable.